United Airlines has scheduled the last flight with Boeing 747-400

 It is a reprint of Continental Airlines' first jumbo jet flight.
 In 1970, it was operated from the San Francisco base to Honolulu-Daniel K. Inouye Airport.
 In order to relive the atmosphere of 47 for years, the attendants on board will wear the uniforms specific to that period.

 United has decided not to sell the seats on the upper deck, giving guests a chance to test this iconic space.

-Previously, the last international flight with 747-400 will be operated on 29 October, on the Seoul - San Francisco route!
+Previously, the last international flight with 747-400 will be operated on October 29, on the route Seoul - San Francisco!